Clara (Yehyun) Kyung

 Job Market Paper

 Resources or Rewards?
-The Impact of School District Funding and Incentives on Student Outcomes
+The Impacts of School District Funding and Incentives on Student Outcomes

 with Haruka Uchida